-The following economic factors currently affect the City and were considered in developing the 2015-2016 fiscal year budget.
+The following economic factors currently affect the City and were considered in developing the 2016-2017 fiscal year budget.

-- The proposed tax rates to finance General Fund and Debt Service Fund operations were \$0.5223 and \$0.0433, respectively, for a total tax rate of \$0.5656 per \$100 valuation.
-The total property tax rate was held constant as it was deemed adequate to fund anticipated expenditure obligations. - Interest rates are expected to remain at record low levels throughout fiscal year 2015-2016.
+• The proposed tax rates to finance General Fund and Debt Service Fund operations were \$0.5432 and \$0.0417, respectively, for a total tax rate of \$0.5849 per \$100 valuation.
+The total property tax rate was increased slightly as it was required to fund anticipated expenditure obligations.